Subscribe to our mailing list

 Guiding at that time was very limited.
 We could not go to the tin mines, or to the forests, that was forbidden.
 So we only went to Maungmakan Beach and then a little around the market and downtown areas.
 A day after, they [the foreign couple from the market] took a photo on the beach and then behind the photo they are writing some letter.
 They give it to me and they say, ‘Please if you see any other tourist, show this photo, as it can be helpful to you.’

-I forget about this and they go back and I think around two weeks later I am called to the Pearl Princess hotel [at the time the only hotel in Dawei].
+I forget about this and they go back and I think around two weeks later I am called to the Pearl Princess Hotel [at the time the only hotel in Dawei].
 When I arrive there is another couple there.
 They ask me who I am, and how many children I have, and ‘how about your wife?’ and then they say, ‘OK!
 This is the right person!
 Tomorrow we go!’
 And so we went.

 At that time I used to hire a tuk-tuk.
 But I am a little afraid of the government policy and so I had a friend in the police office and a friend in the immigration office, and so I ask them how do I do this without a license?
 And they told me to be a taxi driver.
 I had not enough money to buy a car but enough to buy a tuk-tuk.
 I went to Magwe and bought my tuk-tuk there.
-And so I become an English speaking taxi driver in Dawei!
+And so I became an English speaking taxi driver in Dawei!

 It was really quiet.
 Even on the roads you can see only the villagers and the tuk-tuks and most of the villagers were using pony carts and tractors.
 Less cars and no motorcycles.
 So the town was really quiet.
 Suitable for tourism.